Did you find some rotten meat in your fridge or vegetables growing green fuzz?

-The most notorious mold toxins are mycotoxins and aflatoxins, linked to long-term health effects and cancer.
-Cooking will kill some of these toxins but not all.
+The most notorious mold toxins are mycotoxins and aflatoxins, which are linked to long-term health effects and cancer.
+Cooking will kill some of these toxins, but not all.
 Mycotoxins can survive temperatures of over 350°F, and aflatoxins survive temperatures of 582°F.

 The Food Will Still Taste Gross

 Microbes in food cause it to break down.
 Even if you heat rotten food to high enough temperatures to sterilize it, the food will still taste rotten.
 On top of that, your kitchen will smell terrible if you cook rotten food (especially rotten meat).